 While no one knew M. Night Shyamalan's Split was part of a superhero universe back in 2017, everyone is now aware of this fact with Glass.
 The film is a sequel to both Split and Unbreakable that brings together the casts from both films.
 Bruce Willis returns as David Dunn, as does Samuel L. Jackson as Elijah Price, James McAvoy as the Beast, and Anya Taylor-Joy as Casey Cooke.
 With a release date of January 18, it means 2019 barely gets two weeks in before the superhero action begins.
 However, in classic Shyamalan fashion, Glass doesn't want to be a standard superhero film.

 Related: Glass: Every Update You Need To Know

 Captain Marvel - March 8

-The biggest movie, not just of the superhero genre, in 2019 is arguably Avengers 4.
-After Avengers: Infinity War set the box office ablaze earlier this year, Avengers 4 looks to wrap up eleven years of storytelling, while also setting up a future for the Marvel Cinematic Universe.
+The biggest movie, not just of the superhero genre, in 2019 is arguably Avengers: Endgame.
+After Avengers: Infinity War set the box office ablaze in 2018, Avengers 4 looks to wrap up eleven years of storytelling, while also setting up a future for the Marvel Cinematic Universe.
 Thanos (Josh Brolin) will return to foil the Avengers, whose numbers are significantly smaller now (by approximately 50%).
 Larson's Captain Marvel joins the fray, along with Paul Rudd's Ant-Man.
-The high levels of secrecy currently surrounding Avengers 4 has only kept everyone talking about the unknown aspects.
-A title, the plot, when the marketing begins, and so much more still await.
-The current release date is May 3 right now, but Marvel very well could move it up.
+The high levels of secrecy currently surrounding Avengers: Endgame meant even its title was a secret until the trailer released in early December 2018, a marketing trick that has only kept everyone talking about the unknown aspects.

 - Hellboy (2019) release date: Apr 12, 2019